joeyshi12/joeyshi.xyz/content/posts/guide_to_self_hosting.md

 At this point, computers in your local network are able to access the web app.
 You can test this by doing the following:

-1. Get the IPv4 address of your host machine by running `hostname -I`.
+1. Get the IPv4 address of your host machine.
 2. In another computer, enter `http://<IPv4>` into the browser.

 If there aren't any problems, then the index page for the app should have shown up.
 However, this would not work with any computers outside your network yet.
-For that, we need to port forward the app on the router.
+For that, we need to port forward port 80 on your router to the app.

 To do this, access your router's settings page from a browser.
 If you do not remember the URL of your gateway router, you can check with the following command: